Skip to Content

 whisked eggs, Romano and pepper being slowly poured over cooked spaghetti noodles with rendered fat in a skillet

-Carbonara can intimidate people.
-Understandably!
-Though our very traditional pasta carbonara recipe has only a few ingredients, it’s—as iconic, classic recipes often are—all about technique.
-To create a truly creamy sauce without any cream means paying close attention to the way that you’re combining ingredients—you’ll use heat and timing and kitchen tools in very precise ways to achieve carbonara perfection.
-There is nothing inherently HARD about this recipe, though.
-We are simply acknowledging that yes, it’ll require a bit of focus if this is your first time making spaghetti carbonara (or Pesto Spaghetti) at home.
-Here are a few things to know before you begin:
+Our very traditional pasta carbonara recipe has only a few ingredients, so it’s all about technique.
+To create a truly creamy sauce without any cream means paying close attention to the way that you’re combining ingredients.
+You’ll use heat and timing and kitchen tools in very precise ways to achieve carbonara perfection.
+There is nothing inherently HARD about making carbonara, though.
+Here are the keys to carbonara success:

-• A few notes on NOT scrambling the egg yolks.
-This is the scariest thing about making carbonara.
+• A few notes on NOT scrambling the egg yolks: This is the scariest thing about making carbonara.
 Everyone is scared that they’re going to scramble the eggs and ruin everything.
 First of all, just relax.
 EVEN if you scramble the eggs—and you won’t—scrambled eggs and bacon and cheese with noodles wouldn’t be the worst dinner ever.
-But, there are various techniques for keeping the eggs from scrambling and they all involve gentle heat.
-Sudden heat changes are what will curdle your carbonara sauce, so just keep that in mind.
-You don’t want to shock the eggs—a shock of heat is what will scramble them!
-Our carbonara trick is to temper the egg yolks with some warm pasta cooking water before combining them with the noodles and guanciale.
+But, there are various techniques for keeping the eggs from scrambling and they all involve using gentle heat.
+Our carbonara trick: temper the egg yolks with some warm pasta cooking water before combining them with the noodles and guanciale.
 Also, keep the eggs moving constantly once you begin to introduce them to heat—in our carbonara recipe, when we say “pour slowly” or “stir constantly”, you better believe we mean it.

-• Pay attention to your pasta.
+• Pay attention to your spaghetti.
+Start by salting the water.
+Then, don’t over cook it!
 Cook it TWO MINUTES less than however long the pasta box or package tells you to.
-If they say it’ll be al dente after 9 minutes, you cook that pasta for 7 minutes and not a second longer!
+If they say it’ll be al dente after 9 minutes, cook that pasta for 7 minutes and not a second longer!
 Why?
-Because you’re going to simmer the noodles again later for a couple of minutes, and you don’t want the pasta to be mush.
-The best carbonara sauce in the whole world cannot save mushy pasta.
+Because you’re going to simmer the noodles again later for a couple of minutes, and you don’t want the pasta to be mushy.

 pasta carbonara topped with flaky salt and Romano in a pot made with spaghetti, egg yolks, Pecorino Romano and guanciale